yulexun/ClimateChangeYVR/README.md

-# Non-Linear Effects of Pressure, Precipitation, Wind, and Gust Speed on Temperature at Vancouver International Airport
+# Exploring Nonlinear Atmospheric Influences on Temperature Using Polynomial Regression at Vancouver International Airport

 ## Overview
 This study investigates how atmospheric factors influence temperature at Vancouver International Airport using a polynomial regression model.